adriandev24/adriandev24/README.md

 ### [Houston METRO Delay Intelligence](https://github.com/adriandev24/houston-metro-delay-intelligence)

 A Houston transit operations analytics blueprint for identifying bus delay drivers, measuring reliability, and developing predictive decision-support insights.
+This project was built as a final school project for my capstone in Data Science, however, I wanted to rebuild the whole project and provide more insight / portray my skills even more by creating a more complex version.

 ## Core skills